claudio-silva/grunt-angular-builder/README.md

 - ngLocale (the locale specific files, ex. `angular-locale_en-iso`)

 `angular-mocks` is not compatible, but you shouldn't include it in a production/debug build, anyway.

+For other third-party libraries, your mileage will vary.
+I cannot guarantee compatibility will all angular code out there and, as such, recommend that you use angular-builder mainly for your own code and your own libraries.

 ## Getting Started